 The art of simplifying your diet in order to eat less and live more.

 There is no question, our food culture has exploded into the extreme excess.
+It’s the very opposite of simplify!
 It’s not just that there are an insane number of restaurants (660,000) and grocery stores (38,571), but we talk about food, look at recipes, plan how we’ll eat less food, shop at Costco, read food blogs, and stuff our cupboards with more food than we can even eat in a week.

 Food has found it’s way into our lives beyond being fuel for our bodies.
-From 1970 to 2008 the available amount of food per person at the store increased by 600 calories.(2) The excessive amount of food we bring into our lives is taking over.
+From 1970 to 2008, our diet, the available amount of food per person at the store increased by 600 calories.(2) The excessive amount of food we bring into our lives is taking over.

 If you are looking to take some control back, you’re tired of the millions of decisions you have to make around food, and you have other things you’d rather be doing with your time, Marie Kondo’s advice could help.
 Declutter your diet, practice portion control, and make room for the non-food things you love.